UBC-MDS/programming-in-python-for-data-science/chapters/en/module4.md

 <opt text="False" >

-What kind of brackets do the both use?
+What kind of brackets do they both use?

 </opt>